miqbalhakim/larakumin/README.md

-# Laravel 6 Appointments System demo
+# Laravel 6 Appointments System with Roles and Permissions Management

 Simple project to manage appointments for companies like beauty salon, medical clinic or car repair shop.
 You can manage your Services, Employees, Clients and Appointments, viewing them in a calendar.

 ![Laravel Appointments calendar](https://laraveldaily.com/wp-content/uploads/2019/09/laravel-appointments-calendar.png)

 ![Laravel Appointments form](https://laraveldaily.com/wp-content/uploads/2019/09/laravel-appointments-form.png)

----

 System is mostly generated with [QuickAdminPanel](https://2019.quickadminpanel.com), with some small tweaks afterwards.